 \begin{theorem}[Central limit theorem] Fix $d\in\N$.
 Assume $m_1(P_m)=o(m^{-1/2})$, $m_2(P_m)\rightarrow 1$ and $|m|_{2+\eps}(P_m)=o(m^{\eps/2})$ as $m\rightarrow\infty$ for some $\eps>0$.
 Then, uniformly on compact subsets of the complex plane, where $\He_{d}$ is the $d$-th Hermite polynomial \eqref{eq:Hermite def}. \end{theorem}

+\begin{remark} After a preprint of this article first appeared, it came to our attention that Theorem \ref{thm:CLT} with $\eps=1$ is equivalent to Theorem 2.9 in \cite{Gorin-Kleptsyn2024}, which is proven using completely different methods. \end{remark}

-\begin{remark} As we will demonstrate in Section \ref{sec:limit theorem optimality}, both Theorem \ref{thm:Law of large numbers} and Theorem \ref{thm:CLT} are optimal in terms of moments.
-That is, we will provide counterexamples where the higher moments grow too quickly in the degree and do not converge to $(z-1)^{d}$ or $\He_{d}$.
-It is worth noting that in neither Theorem \ref{thm:Law of large numbers} nor Theorem \ref{thm:CLT} do we assume that the empirical measures actually have any limit, merely that the first few moments do not grow too quickly in the degree. \end{remark}
+{\cedittwo Both Theorem \ref{thm:Law of large numbers} and Theorem \ref{thm:CLT} are optimal in terms of moments.
+It is straightforward to show $P_{m}(z)=z^{m}-\frac{m^2}{4}z^{m-2}$ does not satisfy the higher order moment bounds of Theorem \ref{thm:Law of large numbers}, and the derivatives do not converge to $z^d$.
+A similar example which does not satisfy the hypothesis nor conclusion of Theorem \ref{thm:CLT} is $P_{m}(z)=z^{m}-\frac{m}{2}z^{m-2}$.
+It is worth noting that in neither Theorem \ref{thm:Law of large numbers} nor Theorem \ref{thm:CLT} do we assume that the empirical measures have any limit, merely that the first few moments do not grow too quickly in the degree.

 Theorem \ref{thm:CLT} is exactly a deterministic version of the result of Hoskins and Steinerberger \cite{Hoskins-Steinerberger2022} for polynomials $p_n(z) = \prod_{i=1}^n (z-X_i)$ with the roots, $X_i$, being independent and identically distributed (iid) random variables.
 In fact, our result replaces their assumption that all moments of $X_i$ are finite with the assumption that $ \E[|X_i|^{2+ \eps}]$ is finite.
 Indeed, under this assumption, by the Law of Large Numbers, almost surely, the $(2+\eps)^{th}$ moment of the empirical root measure, $|m|_{2+\eps}$, is bounded, so Theorem \ref{thm:CLT} can be applied to recover their result.